dagraham/etm-tk/etmTk/help/OVERVIEW.md

 In custom view it is possible to export the current report in either text or CSV (comma separated values) format to a file of your choosing.

+Note.
+In custom view you need to remove the focus from the report specification entry field in order for the shortcuts *O*, *L* and *S* to work.

 In all views other than custom view and week view:

 - if an item is selected: